Skip to main content

 At the hearing, follow your usual disciplinary procedure.
 Determine whether or not the unauthorised absence constitutes gross misconduct - and grounds for instant dismissal.

-Usually this’ll depend on whether or not their absence was prolonged, damaging to the business, or if the employee has a record of numerous unauthorised absences in the past.
+Usually, this’ll depend on whether their absence was prolonged or not, damaging to the business, or if the employee has a record of numerous accounts of not showing up for work in the past.

 Step four: Dismissal